MinmoTech/Agentibus-G2A/README.rst

 Features I might implement:

-- creating graphs of price develpment while on sale
+- creating graphs of price develpment while on sale (probably using bokeh)
 - writing a message on telegram to track game sales regardless of G2A prices

 Open Source
 ===========
-You are free to reuse this code as stated by the MIT License but I'd be very happy if you would message me at julius<dot>dehner<at>gmail<dot>com and tell me what you're using it for, just because I'm very curious :)
+You are free to reuse this code in other projects (so long as you distibute source code with binarys) as stated by the GPL License but I'd be very happy if you would message me at julius<dot>dehner<at>gmail<dot>com and tell me what you're using it for, just because I'm very curious :)

 Note
 ====